 This conference confirms that delving into difference can make a difference.

 CCA is dedicated to supporting academic research in its many contexts.
 As such, while we encourage participants to submit work that examines communicating across difference, it is not required.
 We are an organization that proudly supports all levels of academic work:

 - Undergraduate and graduate students are invited to submit research papers or posters.

 - Faculty are invited to submit research papers.

 - Faculty are invited to submit research or teaching panels.

-- Faculty are invited to submit Great Ideas for Teaching Students, which we call GIFTS.
+- Faculty are invited to submit Great Ideas for Teaching Students (GIFTS).

 Common practices of professional ethics tell us that, if submitting traditional papers, authors should expect anonymous review and should not submit the same paper that has been submitted and presented at other academic conferences and/or published and/or accepted for publication.
-Additionally, professional ethics tells us that if you submit work and that work is accepted for presentation, you have agreed to register for the conference, and attend in-person to present your work.
+Additionally, if a presenter submits work and that work is accepted for presentation, the presenter has agreed to register for the conference, and attend in-person to present the work.

 Awards are available for the top faculty, top undergraduate and top graduate papers and for the top GIFTS paper.
 To submit a paper or proposal, please submit work to Dr. Jenni Simon at email@example.com.
 All questions can also be addressed to Dr. Simon.